khaled-mehizel/HR-analysis/README.md

   The overall attrition rate is **19.22%**, it's a hefty percentage, it's good that management decided to get on this problem.
   - **Average job satisfaction level:** Simple AVG function.
   - **Average Monthly Rate:** Ditto.
+  - ** Employee Age Distribution:** The count of employees grouped by age group.
   - **Attrition rate by Years in the Company:** See visualization section.

 ### Employee Information: